ofelcan164/API/sections/files.md

   "https://api.imagerelay.com/api/v2/files/555/versions/abc-def-ghi/chunk/2"
 ```

-After all chunks have uploaded you may now hit the complete endpoint to start processing the file.
+**Step 3:** After all chunks have uploaded you may now hit the complete endpoint to start processing the file.

 ```
 curl -u "user:pass" \